cocotb/cocotb/documentation/source/library_reference.rst

 Test Results
 ============

-The following exceptions can be raised at any point by any code and will terminate the test:
+The exceptions in this module can be raised at any point by any code and will terminate the test.

-.. autoclass:: cocotb.result.TestComplete
+.. automodule:: cocotb.result

-.. autoclass:: cocotb.result.TestError
+    :members:

-.. autoclass:: cocotb.result.TestFailure
+    :member-order: bysource

-.. autoclass:: cocotb.result.TestSuccess
+    :synopsis: Exceptions and functions for simulation result handling.

 Writing and Generating tests